rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 [![Ajour Banner](ajour-banner.jpg)][Ajour]

 [Ajour] is a World of Warcraft addon manager written in Rust using [Iced] as GUI library.
-The project is completely advertisement free, privacy respecting and open source.
+The project is completely advertisement free, privacy respecting, and open source.

 October updates include: